Oklahoma Breweries produce some of the finest craft beer in the Midwest.

 OK doesn't have the most breweries per capita, nor does it have anywhere close to the most breweries in the United States.
 In fact, the 60+ breweries & taprooms that exist in-state are really only double Rhode Island.
 So, half as many microbreweries with twice as many people.
 That stings a bit.

 Oklahoma breweries do produce great craft beer though.
-From Broken Bow to Krebs, and from Downtown Tulsa to OKC's Automobile Alley, it is our mission to sample every new brewery, and every old taproom in the OK.
+From Broken Bow to Krebs, and from Downtown Tulsa to Automobile Alley in Oklahoma City, it is our mission to sample every new brewery, and every old taproom in the OK.
 And if we have to guzzle a few bourbon barrel stouts to do so, then so be it!

 Oklahoma craft beer festivals